NethermindEth/horus-checker/README.md

   return ();
 }
 ```
-The annotations are the comments directoy above each of the functions `add()`,
+The annotations are the comments directly above each of the functions `add()`,
 `lit()`, and `top()`.
 They begin with `// @`.
 The `@post` keyword indicates
 that an annotation is specifying a condition that most hold when the function
 returns.